rarichards/bgwas3/README.rst

 Quick Usage
 -----------

-1. Create a project directory
+1. Create and cd into an empty project directory

-2. Put all contigs into a directory named "contigs"
+2. Put all contigs into a sub-directory named "contigs"

 3. Create a tsv file with an 'id' column and one or more 'pheno_xxx' columns

-4. Run
+4. Run:

 ::

    bgwas3 make full

-5. View results with
+5. View results with:

 ::